-However, it was kindly asked to already fill in this variable from the 2008 operation onwards as much as possible, knowing that in the majority of cases this information should be available from population registers.
+The introduction of this variable for the EU-SILC 2010 operation has been agreed during the 2009 Living Conditions Working Group meeting.
+Nevertheless, it was kindly asked to countries to already fill in this variable from the 2008 operation onwards as much as possible, knowing that in the majority of cases this information should be available from population registers.